tgdrive/teldrive-docs/docs/guides/jellyfin.md

-# Using Teldrive with Plex/Jellyfin/Emby
+# Using Teldrive with Media Servers (Plex/Jellyfin/Emby)

-**This guide outlines the best practices for using Teldrive Plex/Jellyfin/Emby.**
+This guide explains how to integrate Teldrive with popular media server applications like Plex, Jellyfin, and Emby to create your own streaming media solution.

-**Read Teldrive setup guide before running this.**
+**Important:** Complete the Teldrive setup before following this guide.

-### Install Docker Volume Plugin
+## Install Docker Volume Plugin

+First, install the rclone Docker volume plugin to mount your Teldrive storage:

 ```bash
 docker plugin install ghcr.io/tgdrive/docker-volume-rclone --alias rclone --grant-all-permissions args="--allow-other" config=/etc/rclone cache=/var/cache
 ```

 > [!NOTE]
-If you are using diff architecture, you can find all plugin tags [here](https://github.com/tgdrive/rclone/pkgs/container/docker-volume-rclone).Change rclone cache and config dir path acordingly
+> If you're using a different architecture, find all plugin tags [here](https://github.com/tgdrive/rclone/pkgs/container/docker-volume-rclone).
+Adjust the rclone cache and config directory paths accordingly.

-### Setting Up Jellyfin
+## Setting Up Jellyfin

+Create a Docker Compose file to run Jellyfin with access to your Teldrive storage:

 ::: code-group